cedricbonhomme/cedricbonhomme.org/content/now.md

 author = "Cédric Bonhomme"
 +++

-Here's what I do now, when this page was updated on August 24, 2024.
+Here's what I do now, when this page was updated on March 30, 2025.
 This page is inspired by [a good idea from Derek Sivers](https://nownownow.com/about).

 ## Life

 I am now 40 years old.
-Not doing too badly!
+Not doing too badly.
+I’d even say I've never been this strong!

-I’m trying to exercise more and can now easily run 10 km in under an hour!
+I’m trying to exercise more and can now easily run 15 km!
 You can connect with [me on Strava](https://www.strava.com/athletes/cedricbonhomme).

+Gardening more because it helps me clear my mind.

 ## Work

-Working on various open-source projects (personally and professionally), mainly on [Vulnerability-Lookup](https://github.com/vulnerability-lookup/vulnerability-lookup) and on [Newspipe](https://github.com/cedricbonhomme/newspipe).
+Working on various open-source projects, mainly on [Vulnerability-Lookup](https://github.com/vulnerability-lookup/vulnerability-lookup) and on [Newspipe](https://github.com/cedricbonhomme/newspipe).
 You should have a look at Vulnerability-Lookup!

+I am trying to write more papers and attend more conferences.

 ## Music